 Headline Test to Success

-Make the most of your homepage audience with Chartbeat’s Heads Up Display and Engaged Headline Testing tools.
+Make the most of your homepage audience with Chartbeat’s Heads Up Display and Headline Testing tools.
 By combining your own editorial expertise with real-time performance metrics, you can maximize the effectiveness of your content, get to know your audience on a deeper level, and promote your content with headlines that you know are more likely to grab — and keep — readers’ attention.

 The first step is to identify headlines you want to test.
 Choose the stories that will have the most impact on your readers: